Biembeddings of Archdeacon type: their full automorphism group and their number: On the Automorphism group

+Now we want to characterize some properties of the elements of $Aut_0(\Pi)$ inspired by the work of Korzhik and Voss \cite{Korzhik}.
+Indeed, in that paper, the authors provided a very nice characterization of the automorphisms of a $\mathbb{Z}_v$-regular embedding of a complete graph $K_v$.
+More precisely, in the proof of their Theorem 1, they implicitly proved the following theorem. \begin{thm}[\cite{Korzhik}] Let $\Pi$ be a $\mathbb{Z}_v$-regular embedding of $K_v$ and let us assume that all the translations belong to $Aut^+(\Pi)$.
+Then a permutation $\sigma$ of $\mathbb{Z}_v\setminus\{0\}$ belongs to $Aut_0(\Pi)$ if and only if \begin{itemize} \item[a)] Set $\rho_0=(x_1,x_2,\dots,x_{v-1})$ we have that either or where the equalities are considered as cycle equality. \item[b)] The permutation $\sigma$ is an automorphism of the additive group $\mathbb{Z}_v$. \end{itemize} \end{thm} Here we deal with the more complicated case of multipartite graphs $K_{m\times t}$ (where $m=v/t$) but Propositions \ref{CondizioneLocale1} and \ref{CondizioneLocale2} below adapt condition $(a)$ of Theorem \ref{Korzhik1} and Proposition \ref{CondizioniGlobale}, even though it is much weaker, should be read in the same spirit of Theorem \ref{Korzhik1} $(b)$.

-Now we want to characterize some properties of the elements of $Aut_0$.
-First, we deal with the elements of $Aut_0^+$: the following proposition was already implicity proved in the proof of Proposition 3.3 of \cite{CostaPasotti2} but, for sake of completeness, we write also here its proof. \begin{prop} Let $\Pi$ be a $\mathbb{Z}_v$-regular embedding of $K_{m\times t}$ (where $m=v/t$) and let us assume that all the translations belong to $Aut^+(\Pi)$.
+First, we deal with the elements of $Aut_0^+$: the following proposition was already implicity proved in the proof of Proposition 3.3 of \cite{CostaPasotti2} but, for the sake of completeness, we also write its proof here. \begin{prop} Let $\Pi$ be a $\mathbb{Z}_v$-regular embedding of $K_{m\times t}$ (where $m=v/t$) and let us assume that all the translations belong to $Aut^+(\Pi)$.
 Then, given $\sigma\in Aut_0^+(\Pi)$, the following condition holds

 Moreover, given $\sigma_1, \sigma_2\in Aut_0^+(\Pi)$ such that $\sigma_1|_{N(K_{m\times t},0)}=\sigma_2|_{N(K_{m\times t},0)}$, then $\sigma_1=\sigma_2$. \end{prop} \begin{proof} Because of the definition, $\sigma \in Aut_0^+(\Pi)$ implies that, for any $x\in N(K_{m\times t},0)$